Ricardo Zamora invented his own stop, the “zamorana”

 The highlight good performance of goalkeeper caused around Antwerp, Ricardo asked for a raise, which he was flatly denied by the Barcelona.
 This brought him a blank year to Zamora, until finally in 1922 returned to Spanish.
 A signing for Espanyol, which it became a “boom” media of the time, since the club paid him españolista 25.000 pesetas Card, y 1000 monthly salary, all crazy for that time.

 In the Spanish, eight remain until 1930.
 They would be great years for Zamora, It ended up being the goalkeeping in the first Football League in Spain 1929.
 Goalkeeper always well placed and excellent above, his team took advantage of the pull of her figure to play friendly matches in Spain and abroad (especially in America) and take economic slice of it (He came to collect 1000 pesetas per game).

-Initiated the Spanish military struggle, Zamora was jailed and subsequently was allowed to take refuge in France, where he gave up football in Nice next to Samitier.
+Initiated the Spanish military struggle, Zamora he was imprisoned and later allowed to take refuge in France, where he gave up football in Nice next to Samitier.
 Shortly after various teams coach was.
-His credit, include a silver medal (Antwerp 1920) five Cups, two league titles, 46 internacionalidades (during 10 years Zamora played every team matches) and plenty of stops to remember.
+His credit, include a silver medal (Antwerp 1920) five Cups, of the leagues, 46 internationalities (during 10 years Zamora played every team matches) and plenty of stops to remember.

-In 1959, sports daily Marca awarded the Zamora goalkeeping award in his honor.
+The sports newspaper Marca awarded the first Zamora Trophy in his honor in 1959 the goalkeeping.
+A title that still stands.
 In 1978 finally he died, but he receives the Gold Medal of Sporting Merit.
 It was his last big hit.
-It said Don Alfredo Di Stéfano who have only been two goalkeepers: San Pedro in the sky, and Ricardo Zamora on Earth.
+Of him he said Don Alfredo Di Stéfano that there have only been two goalkeepers: San Pedro in the sky, y Ricardo Zamora on earth.
 Don Alfredo word.